nextcloud/gallery/README.md

 $ git clone https://github.com/interfasys/galleryplus.git
 ```

 Now you can activate it in the apps menu.
-It's called Gallery
+It's called Gallery+

 To update the app go inside you **owncloud/apps/galleryplus/** directory and type:
 ```